wi1dcard/fingerproxy/README.md

       -addext "subjectAltName=DNS:localhost,DNS:*.localhost,IP:127.0.0.1"
     ```

 2. Download the [fingerproxy binary](https://github.com/wi1dcard/fingerproxy/releases) and run.
-The TLS server listens on `:8443`, forwarding requests to [httpbin](https://httpbin.org/).
     ```bash
     ./fingerproxy -listen-addr :8443 -forward-url https://httpbin.org
     ```
+    Server listens on `:8443`, forwarding requests to [httpbin](https://httpbin.org/).

 3. We are ready to go.
-Send a request to fingerproxy:
+Send an HTTPS request to fingerproxy:
     ```bash
     curl "https://localhost:8443/anything?show_env=1" --insecure
     ```

-    You will see that fingerprints are in HTTP request headers:
+    You will see fingerprints in request headers:

     ```yaml
     {